boneyard93501/api-wrapper/README.md

 ### 1. Environment File (.env) - For Secrets Only

-Create a `.env` file with your API key and SSH key:
+Create a `.env` file with your API key, which you need to create on the console, and SSH key:

 ```bash
 # Copy the template